Absenteeism insurance

 - prevention, counselling and reintegration

 Most insurances include a deductible excess (eigen risico, in Dutch).
-You may have to pay for the first days that your employee becomes ill.
+You may have to pay for the first few days of your employee's illness yourself.
 Sometimes there is a maximum to what the insurance pays out.

 What is usually not insured?